MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Then came the shift.
 Not in sound, but in rhythm.
 Kitty froze.

 Every tree, every hedge, every moon-drenched bush seemed to ripple - not wildly, but together.
 Coordinated.
 As though they shared a pulse.
 From behind each sculpted sea-creature, slow movement emerged.
 Legs, long and thin, ending in needle-like points, tapped the ground with deliberate softness.
 The creatures - slough-things, dream-hungered and hateful - assembled as one.
 Their mouths gaped but made no sound, and their eyes… their eyes were vast, glowing, feral voids.

 Kitty hissed, spine arched, fur bristling like storm clouds caught mid-fight.
 Her good ear flattened.

 She did not retreat.

 But she understood.
 There were too many.

 Kitty spun, eye wide, scanning for any salvation - and the she saw it: a low wall, worn smooth with moss, barely knee-high but ancient.
 A boundary.
-A border.
-Maybe a way out.
-Maybe another trap.
+A border. *Maybe a way out.
+Maybe another trap.*

 Kitty grinned, her teeth flashing in the moonlight – she didn’t care.
 Any avenue for life and adventure rather than death or despair was a tonic of Life itself to Captain Kitty One Ear.

 She ran.

 The garden echoed with her peg-leg thud and the sound of claws scraping stone.
-Kitty’s breath hitched only once before she leapt - form perfect and fierce -as she cleared the wall in a single bound.
+Kitty’s breath hitched only once before she leapt - form perfect and fierce - as she cleared the wall in a single bound.
 Behind Kitty, the creatures surged, halted, mouthing silently, hungrily.
 But they did not follow.

 Kitty landed hard, rolled, and rose with a grin that had teeth - she was not finished.
 Not yet.
 Before her stretched an immense stone wall, extending like a spine across the land - unyielding and directionless.
 One side harboured the path she had fallen onto; the other, a great canvas of flat, uncultivated fields bathed in pale moonlight.
 Not a tree nor shadow broke the view, only the long pull of horizon and silence.